bitsnaps/free-for-dev/README.md

   * [PropelAuth](https://propelauth.com) — A Sell to companies of any size immediately with a few lines of code, free up to 200 users and 10k Transactional Emails (with a watermark branding: "Powered by PropelAuth").
   * [Logto](https://logto.io/) - Develop, secure, and manage user identities of your product - for both authentication and authorization.
 Free for up to 5,000 MAUs with open-source self-hosted option available.
   * [WorkOS](https://workos.com/) - Free user management and authentication for up to 1 Million MAUs.
 Support email + password, social auth, Magic Auth, MFA, and more.
+  * [Loops](https://loops.so/) - Free user authentication and management from onboarding emails to engaging users who haven’t explored your app, free up to 1000 subscribed contacts.

 **[⬆️ Back to Top](#table-of-contents)**